 This chapter describes problems that may occur in operation other than the initial settings.
 Refer to the OPERATING MANUAL AZ Function Edition for these contents.

 Phenomenon Possible cause Remedial action The motor is not excited.The motor output shaft can Connection error of the motor cable.
 Check the motor connection. be moved by hand.
 The FREE input is being ON.
 Turn the FREE input OFF.
-The motor has a holding torque even if it is put into a non-excitation state.
+The motor has a holding torque even if it is put into a non- excitation state.
 Effect of dynamic brake.
 If the motor is put into a non-excitation state using the C-ON input or the STOP-COFF input, the motor windings is in a state of being short-circuited in the driver, and the holding torque larger than when the power is shut off is generated (dynamic brake).
 To release the dynamic brake, shut off the power or turn the FREE input ON.
 When an electromagnetic brake motor is used, the electromagnetic brake is in a holding state.
 Check the connection of the electromagnetic brake.
 The STOP input is being ON.
 Turn the STOP input OFF.
 The motor does not operate.
 The position (travel amount) is not set in the operation data when positioning operation is performed.
 Check the operation data.
-Both the FW-JOG input and the RV-JOG input are turned ON simultaneously when JOG operation is performed.
-Turn both the FW-JOG input and the RV-JOG input OFF and then turn either one of them ON.
+When JOG operation, high-speed JOG operation, or continuous macro operation is performed, the input in the forward direction and that in the reverse direction are simultaneously ON.
+Turn both inputs in the forward direction and the reverse direction OFF, and then turn either one ON.
 The motor rotates in the direction opposite to the specified direction.
 The "Motor rotation direction" parameter is set wrongly.
 Check the setting of the "Motor rotation direction" parameter.
-The gearhead output shaft rotates in the direction opposite to the motor.
-The geared motor that rotates in the direction opposite to the motor shaft is used.
-With TS geared type, the gear output shaft rotates in the direction opposite to the motor when the gear ratio is 20 or 30.
-With Harmonic geared type, the gear output shaft always rotates in the direction opposite to the motor.
-Motor operation is unstable Connection error in the motor cable or the power supply cable.
-Check the connections between the driver, the motor, and the power supply.
+The gearhead output shaft rotates in the direction opposite The geared motor that rotates in the direction opposite to the motor With TS geared type, the gear output shaft rotates in the direction opposite to the motor output shaft when the gear ratio is 20 or 30.
+With Harmonic geared type, the gear output shaft to the motor output shaft. shaft is used. always rotates in the direction opposite to the motor output shaft.
+Connection error in the motor cable or the power supply cable.
+Check the connections between the driver, the motor, and the main power supply.
 Motor operation is unstable.
-The setting of the base current rate is too low.
+The value set in the "Base current" parameter is too low.
 Check the setting of the "Base current" parameter.
+If the motor current value is low with respect to a load, the torque will also be low and the operation will be unstable.
 Motor vibration is too large.
 Load is too small.
 Lower the current with the "Base current" parameter.
 If the motor output torque is too large relative to the load, vibration will increase.
 The electromagnetic brake is not released.
 The power is not supplied to the electromagnetic brake.
 Check the connection of the electromagnetic brake.

-Check the alarm message using EtherNet/IP or the MEXEO2 when the alarm is being generated.
+(memo) Check the alarm message using EtherNet/IP or the MEXE02 when the alarm is being generated.